 Enables or disables clean-up of installation and admin snapshot pairs.
-If enabled, snapshot pairs are deleted when the total snapshot count exceeds a number specified with NUMBER\LIMIT\IMPORTANT and an age specified with NUMBER\LIMIT\IMPORTANT and an age specified with NUMBER\MIN\AGE.
+If enabled, snapshot pairs are deleted when the total snapshot count exceeds a number specified with NUMBER\LIMIT and/or NUMBER\LIMIT\IMPORTANT and an age specified with NUM- BER\MIN\AGE.
 Valid values: yes (enable), no (disable).